AGRU Kunststofftechnik: Further development

 In 1997, AGRU started the production of electro-socket fittings.
-This was done by taking heating wire, the electro socket, and pouring or plastering it into specially designed fittings.
+This was done by taking the heating wire, and the electro socket, and pouring or plastering it into specially designed fittings.

 Company expansion

 In 1998, Alois Gruber, the son of the company founder, began managing the AGRU business.
 The headquarters location in Bad Hall was expanded for the first time since its founding.
 And after the turn of the millennium, AGRU set up plant III and IV at the headquarters.
 In addition, AGRU expanded its international production sites as joint ventures in Poland, China, and the United States.
 With these new production sites, AGRU could begin producing large-diameter pipes of up to 2,500 mm in 2012.

 In 2016, AGRU constructed plant V, an ISO class 5 clean-room production facility, setting a new industry standard for the production of pipe systems for ultrapure media applications.
 The new pipes are now distributed under the PURAD brand and are designed for high-tech applications where purity, leaching performance, and chemical resistance are prerequisites.
 Application areas include microelectronics, life science and the food industry as well as ultrapure water systems in different sectors.